Presenting GRUB2 BLS

 signed by a private key stored in the host, as an extra security

-measurement, but because the public key is also stored in the ESP
+measurement, but because the public key is also stored in the ESP it

 is honestly not adding too much.

-) will put some order on how
+An extra service (measure-pcr-generator) will put some order on how

 the encrypted devices are opened, as this order is critical to produce

-value.
+a single possible PCR15 value.
 If we have one single device the

 order of measurements is not relevant, but if when have three

-, for example) we can have six possible
+(rootfs, /home, and swap, for example) we can have six possible

-and valid different values for PCR15
+and valid different values for PCR15.

-The last step is that the dracut-pcr-signature
+The last step is that the dracut-pcr-signature service in the

-will import from the ESP
+initrd will import from the ESP the prediction, the signature and

-the public key, so measure-pcr-validator
+the public key, so measure-pcr-validator can check the signature and

-compare the PCR
+compare the PCR value.

 And that is all!